 Want to handle payroll solo, without any software?
 Take a look at the steps you have to follow for manual payroll:

 - Track time

 - Use an attendance management method to track employee time.
 Or, you could have employees track their own time.
 Then, you can approve it.

 - Calculate payroll

-- At the end of each pay period, use employee time cards and the rate of pay to calculate wages.
+- At the end of each pay period, use employee time cards and their rates of pay to calculate wages.

-- Make sure you include all types of compensation, including any tips and overtime for the pay period.
+- Include all types of compensation, including any tips and overtime for the pay period.

 - Subtract deductions

 - Distribute take-home pay to employees using your designated method (e.g., direct deposit).

 - File and remit employment taxes according to your deposit schedule and form due dates.